stevsmit/vampy-api/docs/tutorials/tutorials-overview.md

 | Tutorial | Description | Operations covered |
 |----------|-------------|-------------------|
 | [Removing Resources](removing-resources.md) | Delete vampires, media, and special powers | `DELETE` for all resources |

-## Prerequisites

-All tutorials assume that you have:

-* The `json-server` app running with the `vampy_db.json` database.
-For setup instructions, see [Getting started with the Vampy API](../quickstart/getting-started.md).
-* Basic familiarity with REST APIs and HTTP methods
-* Access to a terminal and `curl` command-line tool

 ## Need help?